 - Buy a new healthy cookbook to get inspired on cooking healthy meals

-- Think of other things to do when you crave a cigarette that don't involve eating, e.g. have a drink of water, telephone a friend, read a magazine
+- Think of other things to do when you crave a cigarette that doesn't involve eating, e.g. have a drink of water, telephone a friend, read a magazine

 - Drinking alcohol is often associated with smoking.
-Avoid or minimise alcohol to help avoid cravings for cigarettes and reduce weight gain
+Avoid or minimize alcohol to help avoid cravings for cigarettes and reduce weight gain

-- Consider starting an exercise programme at the same time as stopping smoking.
+- Consider starting an exercise program at the same time as you stop smoking.
 Check with your doctor first.
 Find an exercise you like to do and a buddy to do it with and it will be much easier.
 Think about a goal to get fit for, e.g. a 10km walk

 - Reward yourself for keeping off the cigarettes with non-food rewards – e.g. a facial or a new book after the first week

-- Use the stairs instead of a lift*
+- Use the stairs instead of the lift*

 - Get off the bus or train a stop early and walk the rest of the way*

-- Do usual activities with more energy – e.g. cleaning the house, walking up the stairs*
+- Do usual activities with more energy such as cleaning the house or walking up the stairs*.